Caveat Emptor: Buyer (parent, teacher or school) Beware!

 ”There are a lot of abnormalities of the eyes that normal readers have as well, so tinted lenses and overlays have no foundation as a bona fide treatment for reading problems in any research that I’m aware of.”

-(Prof. Vellutino quoted in Mills.
-The Dyslexia Myth)
+(Prof Vellutino quoted in Mills.
+D. 2005)

 ”(T)here is no evidence supporting a causal link between visual stress and dyslexia…assessment of visual stress and response to treatment is usually by subjective report”